-Ceracolors is water-soluble wax paint that can be used for encaustic and wax painting techniques.
+Ceracolors is waterborne wax paint that can be used for encaustic and wax painting techniques.
 Ceracolors makes encaustic painting versatile because heat, electricity and special tools are not required.

 The current range of Ceracolors are available in 50ml aluminum collapsible tubes and feature almost entirely single pigment mixtures.